Promised Land (The Vampire Diaries): Plot

-The episode starts with Damon (Ian Somerhalder) having captured a traveler and interrogating him to tell him where Markos (Raffi Barsoumian) is so he can find Stefan (Paul Wesley) and Elena (Nina Dobrev) but the only thing the traveler tells him is that it does not matter if he find Markos since he has whatever he needs and it is too late to do anything.
-Meanwhile, Stefan and Elena are tied up and being drained by Markos who needs their blood for his spell.
-A woman appears and frees Stefan who goes and frees Elena and they escape.
+Damon (Ian Somerhalder) has captured a traveler and interrogates him to tell him where Markos (Raffi Barsoumian) is, so he can find Stefan (Paul Wesley) and Elena (Nina Dobrev).
+However, the only thing the traveler tells him is, that it doesn't matter if he finds Markos, since he has whatever he needs and it's too late to do anything.
+Meanwhile, Stefan and Elena are tied up and being drained by Markos, who needs their blood for his spell.
+A woman appears and frees Stefan, who goes and frees Elena and they escape.

-Stefan calls Damon to tell him that they escaped but he does not know where they are and they will try to find their way back home safe.
+Stefan calls Damon to tell him that they escaped but he does not know where they are and that they will try to find their way back home safe.
 They are walking down the road discussing when a car appears.
-The driver stops to pick them up and it is Maria (Tamara Austin), one of the travelers and the one who freed Stefan.
-Elena and Stefan wonder why she is helping them and Maria tells them that her husband, Julian, is inside Tyler's (Michael Trevino) body permanently and that means when Markos finish the spell, Julian will die since Tyler's body is a hybrid.
+The driver turns out to be Maria (Tamara Austin), one of the travelers, but also the one who freed Stefan.
+She picks them up.
+Elena and Stefan wonder why she is helping them and Maria tells them that her husband, Julian, is inside Tyler's (Michael Trevino) body permanently.
+That means when Markos finishes the spell, Julian will die, since Tyler's body is a hybrid.
 She wants to find her husband and run away.

 Enzo (Michael Malarkey) keeps bothering Damon to keep his promise and bring him back to life.
-He also pesters Bonnie (Kat Graham) since she is the one who is able to do it.
-Bonnie asks Damon to make Enzo stop but instead he tells her that since she is working with Liv (Penelope Mitchell) on a spell to keep her alive when the Other Side collapses, they should include Enzo as well to the spell and save him too.
+He also pesters Bonnie (Kat Graham), since she is the one who is able to do it.
+Bonnie asks Damon to make Enzo stop, but instead he tells her that since she is working on a spell with Liv (Penelope Mitchell) to keep her alive when the Other Side collapses, they should include Enzo to the spell as well and save him too.

-Caroline (Candice Accola) comes to Bonnie with an idea of how to save Tyler; they can kill his body so the traveler will go and Tyler passes to the Other Side and then bring him back with the spell that will bring Bonnie back too.
-Bonnie cannot lie anymore and she admits to Caroline that there is no spell and that she lied about it, something that Enzo also hears and he is mad about it.
+Caroline (Candice Accola) comes to Bonnie with an idea of how to save Tyler: they can kill his body so the traveler will go, Tyler passes to the Other Side and then they bring him back with the spell that will also bring Bonnie back.
+Bonnie cannot lie anymore and admits to Caroline that there is no spell and that she lied about it, something that Enzo also hears and is mad about.
 He demands from Bonnie to find a way and when she tells him to give up he says he will never give up as long as the Other Side still exists and he is there.